1shikasarda/SHA-512/README.md

 Secure Hash Algorithm

-Aim: Implement following components of SHA-512. o Length Field and Padding o Majority Function o Conditional Function
+Aim: Implement following components of SHA-512.

+1. Length Field and Padding
+2. Majority Function
+3. Conditional Function

 The Secure Hash Algorithm (SHA) is a standard that was developed by the National Institute of Standards and Technology (NIST) and published as a Federal Information Processing